jasursadikov/mud/README.md

 Settings are stored in your home directory in `.mudsettings` file.

-- `ask_updates = 0/1` - display update message when updates are available.
 - `run_async = 0/1` - enables asynchronous commands.
 - `run_table = 0/1` - enables asynchronous commands in a table view.
 Requires `run_async`.
 - `nerd_fonts = 0/1` - use nerd fonts in the output 💅.